 They don't have to go hunt for a local provider.
 They can turn that phone on when they land and they're already connected, right?

 And that's a really exciting product because I know this is a problem that a lot of our customers have had and been looking for a solution for.

 So I want to dig a little bit into kind of how this, you mentioned Cloudflare One and we mentioned providing a consistent experience for users.

-I want to turn to Dafu and talk about, help us understand how this simplifies the whole Cloudflare One experience for let's say global employees traveling in China or they're located in China that are remote or in an office.
+I want to turn to Dafu and talk about, help us understand how this simplifies the whole Cloudflare One experience for, let's say, global employees traveling in China or that are located in China that are remote or in an office.